renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-### matchPackageFiles
+### matchFiles

-Renovate will match `matchPackageFiles` as an exact match against package files.
+Renovate will compare `matchFiles` for an exact match against the dependency's package file.

 For example the following would match `package.json` but not `package/frontend/package.json`:

 ```
-  "matchPackageFiles": ["package.json"],
+  "matchFiles": ["package.json"],
 ```

 Use `matchPaths` instead if you need more flexible matching.